 Unfortunately, things can and do go wrong, and a day on the water can turn into a day you wish you could forget.
 The popularity of boating in Florida also means that it leads the nation in boating accidents.
 What happens if instead of enjoying the sun and the waves, you suffer an injury because of someone else’s negligence?
 Knowing what to do following a boating accident is crucial.

-If you, or a family member, has suffered an injury in a boating accident, The Lopez Law Group is experienced with the unique problems associated with boating accidents.
+If you, or a family member, has suffered an injury in a boating accident, the boating accident lawyers at The Lopez Law Group are experienced with the unique problems associated with boating accidents.
 We know how to work with insurance companies to make sure you receive the settlement you deserve as compensation for damages from the accident.
 If we cannot reach a settlement agreement, we are familiar with cases that proceed through the federal courts and we are prepared to do whatever is necessary to help you recover the damages you sustained.